InteractiveAdvertisingBureau/USPrivacy/CCPA/Version 1.0/OpenRTB Extension for USPrivacy.md

 ### About IAB CCPA Compliance Framework

 The IAB CCPA Compliance Framework comprises of policy and technical work to support CCPA compliance.
-This document is the work product of the ​IAB Tech Lab’s CCPA/US Privacy Technical Working Group.
+This document is the work product of the IAB Tech Lab’s CCPA/US Privacy Technical Working Group.
 Policy requirements were developed by a legal affairs group at IAB in the US.
 The technical specifications documents refer to the guidance within IAB CCPA Compliance Framework Policies.

 More information about the Framework is available at [iab.com/guidelines/ccpa-framework](https://iab.com/guidelines/ccpa-framework)